How to Treat Depression Without Medication

 Without enough dopamine you just can’t get no satisfaction!
 Maybe that’s what was wrong with the Rolling Stones.
 Dopamine is largely responsible for regulating the pleasure/reward pathway, memory and motor control.
 Its function is to create both inhibitory and excitatory action depending on the tissue it is working on.
 Memory issues are common with both elevations and depressions in dopamine levels.
 Common symptoms associated with low dopamine levels include loss of motor control, cravings, compulsions, loss of satisfaction and addictive behaviors including: drug and alcohol use, smoking cigarettes, gambling, and overeating.
 These actions often result from an unconscious attempt to self-medicate, looking for the satisfaction that is not occurring naturally in the body.
 Elevated dopamine levels may contribute to hyperactivity or anxiety and have been observed in patients with schizophrenia.
 High dopamine may also be related to autism, mood swings, psychosis and attention disorders.

-Norepinephrine, also called noradrenaline, is made in the brain and the adrenal gland.
-Norepinephrine is the go-to neurotransmitter when it’s time for action.
-Norepinephrine is involved in a wide variety of actions including attention, focus, regulating heart rate, affecting blood flow, and suppressing inflammation.
+Norepinephrine, also known as noradrenaline, is produced in both the brain and the adrenal glands.
+This neurotransmitter plays a crucial role when it’s time for action, influencing various functions such as attention, focus, and heart rate regulation.
+Additionally, norepinephrine affects blood flow and helps suppress inflammation.
 It prepares the body for a fight-or-flight response.
 Chronic high levels of norepinephrine are often linked to anxiety, stress, elevated blood pressure, and hyperactivity, whereas low levels are associated with lack of energy, focus, and motivation.

-Epinephrine, better known as adrenaline, is a lot like norepinephrine.
+Moreover, epinephrine, better known as adrenaline, is a lot like norepinephrine.
 It’s made in the brain and adrenal glands like norepinephrine.
 Elevated levels of epinephrine are often associated with hyperactivity, ADHD, anxiety, sleep issues, and low adrenal function.
-Over time, chronic stress and stimulation can deplete epinephrine stores.
+Generally, over time, chronic stress and stimulation can deplete epinephrine stores.
 Low epinephrine can lead to difficulty concentrating, fatigue, depression, insufficient cortisol production, chronic stress, poor recovery from illness, dizziness and more.

-Glutamate is the most abundant neurotransmitter in the nervous system.
-Glutamate is involved in most aspects of normal brain function including cognition, memory and learning.
-Elevated glutamate levels are commonly associated with panic attacks, anxiety, difficulty concentrating, OCD and depression, whereas low glutamate levels may result in agitation, memory loss, sleeplessness, low energy levels and depression.
+Lastly, Glutamate is the most abundant neurotransmitter in the nervous system.
+Glutamate plays a key role in cognition, memory, and learning.
+High glutamate levels often link to panic attacks, anxiety, difficulty concentrating, OCD, and depression.
+Low glutamate levels, on the other hand, can cause agitation, memory loss, sleeplessness, low energy, and depression.

 A person suffering with depression can have an imbalance of one or more of these neurotransmitters.
 In order to treat depression without medication, it is important to know which neurotransmitters are out of balance.